ttesileanu/pcn/README.md

 ## Setup

-After downloading the code, `cd` to the directory and install pre-requisites (preferrably in a fresh virtual environment) using
+After downloading the code, `cd` to the directory and install pre-requisites (preferably in a fresh virtual environment) using

     pip install -r requirements.txt

+Install the code as a package using

+    pip install .

+in the same folder.
+For development, create an editable install using

+    pip install -e .

 Test that everything works:

-    pytest .
+    pytest test/

 ## Getting started

 The basic class is `PCNetwork`, defined in `pcn.py`, *e.g.,*

+    from pcn import PCNetwork
     net = PCNetwork(
         [784, 600, 600, 10],
         activation=torch.sigmoid,